Metabolite Synthesis

 Gut Metabolites

 Microbiota in the human gut are increasingly being considered as a virtual organ which plays a critical role in drug metabolism.
 The majority are obligate anaerobes from the genera Bacteriodes, Clostridium, Lactobacillus, Escherichia and Bifidobacteria, together with an assortment of other microorganisms [1].
-The role of this “organ” in the biotransformation of some drugs to form gut metabolites is complicated by variability in the individual composition of microbial species in the gastrointestinal tract.
+The role of this “organ” in the biotransformation of drugs to form gut metabolites is complicated by variability in the individual composition of microbial species in the gastrointestinal tract.
 This potentially can cause differences in the drug response.

 Direct microbiome-derived metabolism can lead to deactivation, reactivation through enterohepatic recycling, or biotransformation of a drug to a major metabolite.
 Metabolic reactions mediated by the microbiota that are known to significantly impact the biologic activity of drugs and xenobiotics involve reduction, hydrolysis, dihydroxylation, acetylation, deacetylation, proteolysis, deconjugation, and deglycosylation processes [2].